LoicMarechal/GMlib/README.md

 - `cmake ../`
 - `sudo make install`

-Optionally, you may download some sample meshes to run the examples:
+Optionally, you may download libMeshb to run the examples:
 - you need to install the [libMeshb](https://github.com/LoicMarechal/libMeshb) from GitHub
-- manually download files from the *Git LFS* repository: [sample files](sample_meshes/)
-- move them into /opt/GMlib/sample_meshes/
+- cd to /usr/local/GMlib/sample_meshes/
 - uncompress them with `lzip -d *.meshb.lz`
-- you may now enter /opt/GMlib/examples directory and run the various examples
+- you may now enter /usr/local/GMlib/examples directory and run the various examples

 # Usage
 The **GMlib** is written in *ANSI C* with some parts in *OpenCL*.